Takshshah-16/House-Price-Predictor-ML-Model/README.md

 - **Longitude** – Geographical longitude coordinate of the district.
 - **Median House Value (Target Variable)** – Median value of houses in the district, which the model aims to predict.

-mnist_*.csv
-A small sample of the MNIST dataset used for handwritten digit recognition.
-It is included for experimentation with machine learning datasets but is not directly used in the housing price prediction model.

 anscombe.json
 Contains Anscombe’s Quartet, a classic dataset used in statistics to demonstrate the importance of data visualization when interpreting statistical data.